codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 $$\text{input} \approx K_i \sum_{t = 0}^{T} \text{error}_t \, d \text{ time}$$

-This controller can work on it's own, and will correct for undershooting.
+This controller can work on its own, and will correct for undershooting.
 However, by itself it will naturally oscillate, because it has to accumulate error on the opposite side of the target value in order to start heading in the opposite direction.

 Here's a few temperature curves for an undershooting proportional controller, with different integral controller coefficients.